Finding the right online business solutions and software for your small business is never easy, even if you’re the most tech-minded founder!

 If you can test out a product or service for free first, do it!

-I know people that are always testing out new software solutions, instead of just sticking to one that works, or better yet, getting on with their business.
+I know people that are always testing out new software solutions, instead of just sticking to one that works.

-Whether that is selling the best, darn cupcakes the world has ever known, or repairing bikes, or creating awesome IT solutions – you need to focus on that.
+Essentially, online business solutions should help you get back to what you do best – growing your business.
+Whether that is selling the best cupcakes the world has ever known, or creating awesome IT solutions – you need to focus on that.

 We are all about helping business owners here at Canny, so keep coming back to the blog to find out more useful information and advice!

 Remember, if you need any help with your brand, website, or content, then get in touch with our team.